 - Preheat the broiler.

 - Top each piece of toast evenly with the tuna mixture.
 Then top equally with tomato and cheese.

 - Place in oven and broil for about 3 minutes or until the cheese is melted.
-Serve immediately.
+Serve warm.

 © Everyday Easy Eats.
 All photos and content are copyright protected.
 Please do not use any of my recipes, text or images without prior permission.